Introduction: Benchtop DC Power Supply

 This has been done probably hundreds of times here on Instructables, but I think that this is a great starter project for anyone interested in getting into electronics as a hobby.
 I am a U.S. Navy Electronics Technician, and even with costly test equipment at my disposal, I still consider this cheap mod among my favorite and most versatile pieces of equipment.

 CAUTION: this Instructable requires the use of power tools.
 Always use eye protection when operating power tools.
-Also, electricity is no joke.
-Most technicians I know, myself included, have been "bit" before, and many of them have lost friends or coworkers to electrocution.
-ALWAYS verify that power has been removed before working on electrical equipment (or properly protect yourself).
+Electricity is no joke.
+Most technicians I know, myself included, have been "bitten" before.
+ALWAYS verify that power has been removed before working on electrical equipment (and properly protect yourself).

 The great thing about this project is that it is cheap and nearly anyone can do it.
 The basic piece is just a regular ATX-style power supply from a junk computer.
 Check craigslist, someone near you is probably giving one away!